cccbr/belfryprojects/content/docs/060-stakeholder-engagement/_index.md

 ### Events

 Events take a lot of planning, hard work and effort and do not necessarily raise income in proportion.
 You may find, however, that organising and participating in events has a beneficial effect in terms of publicity and motivation that outweighs financial rewards.

-Consider and agree the main focus of each event proposed.
-For events that are primarily money raisers, direct the greatest effort and resources into activities that will generate the largest sums.
-Sponsored walks, runs and other personal and group challenges remain popular and need not be organised by the fund raising team.
-Similarly, talented musicians in the community may be willing to organise and present a concert with proceeds donated to the bell fund.

-Aim to engage with people who would probably not otherwise be involved with the church or bell ringing.
-Look for opportunities to participate in events organised by others to raise the profile of the project, perhaps through a display or short presentation about it.
-Use such events for their value in raising the profile of the project as much or more than raising money.

-International visitors may be attracted to events.
-They are often fascinated by English style ringing as it is so different from anything that they may experience at home.
+Details are given in the [Appendix](../060-stakeholder-engagement/engagement-ideas/).

 ###   Marking key points